An unexpected encounter.

 Why was he apologizing for wanting to help her?
 She needed help, and she had been relieved to see him.

-“How will you help me?”
-She looked up at him as he tried to explain.
+She looked at him more closely, looking up at him as he tried to explain.

 How much he could help, depended very much on her and how far she would let him go to get her warm, if not entirely dry.
-He didn’t want to seem any more threatening to her than he already was.
+He didn’t want to seem any more threatening to her than he already must seem.